 Tip 24: Provide a project starter kit

 Each project needs to actually start.
 And it will go through the same activities and possibly the same launch mistakes as all the others.

 Give your project managers and members a kick-start with a starter kit: a collection of steps, a to-do list, tips and examples that will help them succeed with that crucial first step in the project life cycle.

 Make sure the kit isn’t overly technical and do include some tips on the unwritten project management rules of your organization.
 And remember: the more project launches you do, the more you learn and the better your starter kit becomes.

 I would suggest you organize a launch meeting to run through the starter kit whenever a larger program starts or several projects are due to start within the same time frame (a few weeks).

 Tip 25: Use project portfolio management tools and software wisely

 Maybe you know the expression ‘a fool with a tool is still a fool’.
 Well, it’s also a valid one in the project and program management environment.

-Don’t think that tools will solve all your problems.
+Don’t think that tools or software will solve all your problems.
 Be careful that your tool isn’t a gadget, creating pleasure for the happy few who selected it but a pain for the others who have to work with it.